By Chris Cook, PharmD, Ph.D.

 Microbes are the ultimate survivors.
 The fossil record of bacteria shows that certain bacterial strains are estimated have been around for the last 3.5 billion years.
 From extreme heat to extreme cold, drought to flood, global volcanism to glaciation, these organisms have been selected to survive.
 So, it’s not surprising that they’ve found ways to get around the drugs we develop to kill them.
 In fact, the more we use these drugs—especially the most powerful ones—the more rapidly new methods of antibiotic resistance develop.
 There are many methods bacteria use to negate the actions of antibiotics, which we call, “mechanisms of resistance”.

 According to the Centers for Disease Control and Prevention (CDC), we are not currently good stewards of antibiotic drugs.
-For example, the CDC estimates that 30 to 70 percent of the antibiotics prescribed in long-term care facilities are unnecessary.
+For example, the CDC estimates that 30% to 70% of the antibiotics prescribed in long-term care facilities are unnecessary.
 We overprescribe and misprescribe antibiotics at an alarming rate, which creates a host of health complications.

 However, one curious fact emerges when we look at the pattern of antibiotics we’ve prescribed over the last decade, the development of new mechanisms of resistance, and the incidence of antibiotic resistant organisms over the same time period.